-We are angered and profoundly saddened at the discovery of the undocumented loss of the lives of 215 Indigenous children at the site of the former Kamloops Residential School and on the territory of the Tk’emlúps te Secwépemc First Nation.
+We are angered and profoundly saddened at the discovery of the undocumented loss of the lives of 215 Indigenous children at the site of the former Kamloops Residential School and on the territory of the Tk’emlúps te Secwépemc First Nation, and the hundreds more that have been since found at other former Residential School sites.
 While the stories of trauma, abuse, and terror Residential Schooling inflicted on Indigenous children, their families, and community continue to come to light, these discoveries are acutely painful reminders of the complex ongoing and intergenerational consequences of colonialism.
 Much truth remains to be told before we can move towards meaningful reconciliation.

 As educators, knowing that children were removed from safe and loving homes to attend “schools” where abuse, neglect, and trauma took place sits heavy on our hearts and calls us to action, both through our commitment to the principles of Truth and Reconciliation in our education work and advocacy, and also in our engagement with our local and extended community in providing inclusive and accessible services for all learners.

 This week we hold space for the survivors of Residential Schools, their families and communities, and the countless young lives tragically lost.
 We acknowledge the ongoing injustices happening to Indigenous peoples including the over representation of Indigenous peoples in the foster care system and penal system due to the systemic racism that continues to operate.